xentu/xentu-engine/docs/source/lua-code-reference/the-assets-keyword.rst

 A SpriteMap is a loaded resource used as an information source for the Font and Sprite structs.
 It provides a map for a texture letting the engine know where named regions are.
 This method allows you to load those files from various compatible formats.
+The return type of this method is an :ref:`Class Object Type` that should be stored somewhere so that you can use it.
 Here is how to use it:

 .. code-block:: lua